 Mr. Goldhaber started his career working on Capitol Hill for Congressman George O’Brien and then working for the National Republican Congressional committee as Assistant legal counsel.

 Mr. Goldhaber, a graduate of American University with a BA in Government, holds a JD from the University of Illinois.
 He resides in Raleigh, NC.
 He serves on the Board of Directors of Preservation of Affordable Housing, Inc, which is known nationally for its ability to structure innovative financing and close complex deals that preserve long-term housing affordability for the elderly and disabled, working families and others priced out of the housing market.
-He has been a member of the North Carolina Community Development Initiative, Inc., the National Housing Conference and the Board of Directors of the National Institute for Community Empowerment.
+He is a member of the Board of Directors of the Center for Responsible Lending, and has been a member of the North Carolina Community Development Initiative, Inc., the National Housing Conference and the Board of Directors of the National Institute for Community Empowerment.